mjhea0/mocha-testing-skeleton/README.md

 ## Running the tests manually from a browser

 1. Open the `test/index.html` file in a browser.
 This displays a test page that shows two tests passing.

-To run the test suite again, refresh the page.
+2. Simply refresh the page to run the test suite again.

 ## Running the tests headlessly using PhantomJS